Skip to main content

 Ph.D. in progress

-Kristen is pursuing a Ph.D. in experimental psychology under Dr. Matthew Kim, specializing in developmental social and health psychology.
-Her research focuses on how motivation drives changes in health behaviors, including substance use.
-Kristen aims to positively impact children, families, and society by transforming education by integrating educational concepts with developmental psychology and neuroscience.
+Kristen is pursuing a Ph.D. in experimental psychology under the mentorship of Dr. Matthew Kim.
+She is focusing on developmental, social, and health psychology.
+Her research examines how motivation drives changes in health behaviors, including substance use.
+She aims to make a positive impact on children, families, and society by transforming education through the integration of educational concepts with developmental psychology and neuroscience.

 Karallyn Fitisone

-Karallyn is pursuing a Ph.D. in developmental, social, and health psychology under Dr. Peggy Keller, focusing on the biopsychosocial aspects of problem drinking (PD).
-Her research explores the societal impact of PD, its intergenerational transmission, and the effects of early alcohol exposure.
+Karallyn is pursuing a Ph.D. in developmental, social, and health psychology under the mentorship of Dr. Peggy Keller.
+Her research focuses on the biopsychosocial factors that contribute to problem drinking, examining its societal impact, intergenerational transmission, and the effects of early alcohol exposure.

 Eric Ingram